mmaferrrr/EcomerceV2/README.md

-# Description
+# Plnts
-Plants is an e-commerce platform dedicated to selling high-quality cold-pressed juices.
+Plnts is an e-commerce platform dedicated to selling high-quality cold-pressed juices.
 Developed using React, it offers a seamless online shopping experience tailored for health-conscious consumers.

 # Installation
 1. Clone the repository